 9. Colly shows animal instinct on the farm

-Haven of calm Stan Collymore walked out of Channel Five's The Farm in October 2004 after a four-letter bust-up with none other than one-hit wonder Vanilla Ice.
+Haven of calm Stan Collymore walked out of Channel Five's The Farm in October 2004 after a four-letter bust-up with one-hit wonder Vanilla Ice.
 The thing that sparked the ex-Liverpool man's exit?
-The length of time the rapper spent on the bog.
+The length of time that the rapper spent on the bog.

 "[He's always] on the toilet," Collymore huffed to his fellow contestants.
 "Doesn't it bother any of you?"